lailanelkoussy/mcp-first-birthday/README.md

 This project provides a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server that transforms code repositories into navigable **knowledge graphs**.
 It enables Large Language Model (LLM) based agents to efficiently explore, understand, and reason about complex codebases — a critical capability for modern software engineering education and practice.

+## 🔬 Use Case: EPITA Coding Courses

+This project was developed with **educational applications** in mind, specifically to support **EPITA coding courses**:

+### 🔍 Enhanced Code Discovery for Agents

+LLM-based coding agents can use this tool to **better discover and navigate large repositories**.
+Instead of blindly searching through files, agents can:

+- Query the knowledge graph to understand the overall architecture
+- Follow relationships between modules, classes, and functions
+- Identify entry points and critical code paths
+- Understand how different parts of the codebase interact

+### 📈 Detecting Areas for Code Improvement

+For EPITA courses, this tool helps agents **identify areas where student code can be improved**:

+- **Dead Code Detection**: Find unused functions, classes, or variables
+- **Circular Dependencies**: Detect problematic import cycles between modules
+- **Code Coupling Analysis**: Identify tightly coupled components that should be refactored
+- **Missing Documentation**: Find undocumented public APIs and complex functions
+- **Complexity Hotspots**: Locate chunks with many outgoing calls (high coupling)
+- **Orphan Code**: Detect code that is declared but never called

+### 🎓 EPITA Course Integration

+- **Project Reviews**: Quickly understand student project architectures before grading
+- **Automated Feedback**: Integrate with LLM tutors to provide targeted improvement suggestions
+- **Code Quality Assessment**: Consistent evaluation criteria across student submissions
+- **Learning Tool**: Help students navigate and understand unfamiliar codebases (e.g., open-source projects)
+- **Research**: Study code organization patterns across student projects

+The MCP interface makes it easy to integrate with any LLM-based tutoring or code review system used in EPITA courses.

+---

 ### 🎯 The Problem We Solve

 At **EPITA** (École pour l'informatique et les techniques avancées), students work on increasingly complex software projects throughout their curriculum.
 Understanding large codebases — whether their own, their teammates', or open-source libraries — is a fundamental skill for any computer science engineer.